 Former Mexico City Mayor Claudia Sheinbaum to be the ruling party's presidential candidate

-MEXICO CITY (AP) — The former mayor of Mexico City will be the dominant ruling party’s presidential candidate, making it highly likely that Mexico will elect its first female president next year.
+MEXICO CITY (AP) — The former mayor of Mexico City will be the dominant ruling party’s presidential candidate, moving the country closer to electing its first ever female president next year.

 The decision driven by polls of Morena party members means that Claudia Sheinbaum will run as the party’s candidate in the June presidential election.
-Mexico’s constitution bars popular outgoing President Andrés Manuel López Obrador from a second six-year term.
+Mexico’s constitution bars outgoing President Andrés Manuel López Obrador from a second six-year term.

-Morena national council president, Alfonso Durazo said that Sheinbaum beat former Foreign Affairs Secretary Marcelo Ebrard, her closest rival by double figures in five party surveys.
+Morena national council president, Alfonso Durazo said that Sheinbaum beat former Foreign Affairs Secretary Marcelo Ebrard, by double figures in five party surveys.

-Sheinbaum is the president’s close ally and as Morena’s candidate she will enjoy a distinct advantage.
+Sheinbaum is a close ally of the popular López Obrador and as Morena’s candidate she will enjoy a distinct advantage in June.

+“I'm excited,” Sheinbaum said, thanking each of her competitors by name with the exception of Ebrard who was not present.
+“I feel very proud, very honored” to have been part of this movement since its inception.

 Last week, a broad opposition coalition selected female lawmaker Xóchitl Gálvez as its candidate.

 Sheinbaum, 61, led Ebrard in recent polling and both had stepped down from their positions to campaign full time.